an-notorio/micro-services/README.md

 - #### Load Balancing System

-*the load balancer is a technology used to distribute the workload between different servers or applications, improving system performance, scalability and availability.*
+*The load balancer is a technology used to distribute the workload between different servers or applications, improving system performance, scalability and availability.*

 - #### Circuit breaker

 *The circuit breaker monitors the flow of traffic between services and stops requests to services that do not respond or that respond slowly or with errors.
 When the circuit breaker interrupts a request, it returns an error to the client, indicating that the service is unavailable.
 In this way, the circuit breaker prevents system failure and ensures that client requests are handled efficiently.*

+- #### Elasticsearch

+*Elasticsearch is a distributed search and analytics engine based on Apache Lucene.
+Elasticsearch can handle all types of data, including textual, numeric, geospatial, structured, and unstructured.
+Elasticsearch was designed to be fast, scalable, and easy to use.
+Thanks to its RESTful API, Elasticsearch can be easily integrated with other applications and tools.
+Furthermore, Elasticsearch is highly configurable and customizable thanks to its modular architecture and plugin ecosystem.*

 - #### Code improvement